-All kittens and indoor cats need at least one litter tray per cat as an absolute minimum although a preferable rule of thumb is the N+1 formula where N is equal to the number of cats in your household.
+All kittens and indoor cats need at least one cat litter tray per cat as an absolute minimum although a preferable rule of thumb is the N+1 formula where N is equal to the number of cats in your household.

-Litter trays come in many forms.
+Cat litter trays come in many forms.
 Some have a hood to give your cat some privacy and to keep the litter inside the tray.
-Others are just a traditional open tray which are often used for tiny kittens or cats that don’t like being enclosed.
-There are even automated litter trays that empty themselves!
+Others are just a traditional open cat litter tray which are often used for tiny kittens or cats that don’t like being enclosed.
+There are even automated cat litter trays that empty themselves!
 Choosing the right one for your cat can be challenging as you need to make sure they use it.
 Cats can be very fussy regarding their toilet area so a little trial and error may be necessary to find out exactly where your cat prefers to do their private business.
-Cats also like to toilet in peace so having a litter tray in a busy room may result in your cat choosing not to use it and toileting elsewhere.
+Cats also like to toilet in peace so having a cat litter tray in a busy room may result in your cat choosing not to use it and toileting elsewhere.
 It’s always advisable to keep the litter tray in a quiet corner of the house, which your cat has easy access to, but aren’t likely to be pestered by children or the family dog.

 You may be wondering why on earth cat litter needs its own paragraph.
 Surely cat litter is cat litter right?
 Wrong!
-Cats can be extremely fussy when it comes to using a litter tray, and if it’s not the litter tray itself or the position of it that it’s putting the cat off, it will most likely be the type of litter used.
+Cats can be extremely fussy when it comes to using a cat litter tray, and if it’s not the cat litter tray itself or the position of it that it’s putting the cat off, it will most likely be the type of litter used.
 Some cats will not use certain types of cat litter for various reasons.
 There are many different types of cat litter available such as the traditional clay-type, wooden pellets that turn into sand once wet, paper-based, crystal type and so on.
 Some cats don’t like the feeling of certain textures on their pads so again, a little trial and error is usually needed to find the right litter as no two cats are the same.

 Every cat needs a friend